kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### Journal

-The [journal](/journal/) got the biggest change.
+The [journal](/journal/) got the most significant change.
 I started splitting my posts into three categories: Posts, links, and quotes.
-Posts are my essays and posts, links are my retired monthly link post and the new irregular link post format.
+Posts are my essays and posts, links are my retired monthly link post, and the new irregular link post format.
 I added a quote format because _some_ quotes are too good not to be shared.
 I took the time to extract all interesting quotes from my monthly posts and create separate quote posts out of them.

+**Update 2022:** I removed the links and quotes because they are hard to maintain.
+You can follow my link recommendations instead on [Raindrop.io](https://raindrop.io/kogakure/recommendations-25041238) and my favorite highlights on my [Readwise page](https://readwise.io/@kogakure).

 The overview page of the journal is now chronological, grouped by year.
 Small icons added to link or quote posts differentiate those from regular posts.